Columns 1 to 35

 Surname (last name) first.

 Column 4.
-Place of Adobe (Section or Township)
+Place of Abode (Section or Township)

 In rural localities, give parish, section, township, range and Meridian.